solosoyfranco/SysDevEngineer/README.md

 * Talk about your preferred development/administration environment, (OS, Editor, Browsers, Tools, etc.)

-        After years on Windows, Debian and MacOS, right now my preferred OS is Fedora, because is more reliable, secure, with a big company behind.
+        After years of using Windows, Linux, and MacOS, my preferred operating system is Fedora, because it's more reliable, secure, and backed by a great company.
-        Editor: VSC, is so great because all the community extensions and AddOns.
+        Editor: VSC, it's great because all the extensions and plugins from the community.
-        Browsers: Firefox and Brave browser, for personal browsing and google chrome for work related tabs choosing that for compatibility when browsing the web (chromium web engine).
+        Browsers: Firefox and Brave browser, for personal browsing, and Google Chrome for work-related tabs, choosing that for compatibility when browsing the web (chrome web engine).
         Tools: fail2ban, grsync, htop, ohmyzsh, KVM

 * Tell me about the las major Linux Project you finished.

-        Automate and customize the install process of the hypervisor type 1 based on Debian called proxmox VE.
-KVM PCI passthrough, network link aggregation, update LXC template, swap memory, cluster, backups, etc.
+        Automate the installation process of the Type 1 hypervisor (Debian-based) called proxmox VE.
+With PCI KVM pass-through, network link aggregation, LXC template update, swap memory, cluster, backups, etc.

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?

-        Haven't use GIT and LINT(shellcheck) for scripting before, instead of trying to keep up with your notion notes all the time.
+        Haven't used GIT and LINT (shellcheck) for scripting before.
+It is much more functional than taking notes in the cloud.

 * Why we must choose you?